FAQs for potential BSN applicants

 State Employee/Tuition Exemption applies only to courses that have space available and are taught in a traditional manner.
 Although many Nursing courses are taught in a traditional manner, they fill early, which results in no space available at the time of tuition exemption registration.
 The program does not cover courses that are delivered with individualized instruction (such as T NURS 414, T NURS 499, T HLTH 499, T NURS 503, T NURS 590, T NURS 598, T NURS 599, T NURS 600 and T NURS 700).
 We hope this information helps students planning to fund their education with the State Employee/Tuition Exemption program.
-For complete information, see the Enrollment Services webpage.
+For complete information, see the Registrar's webpage.

 I went to college outside of the U.S. Do you need my transcripts?

 Yes.
 Foreign transcripts must be reviewed by an approved credential evaluation service, and that report is submitted to the UW Tacoma Admissions office for an evaluation of transfer credits.
 The Admissions Office will need official transcripts from each school, along with a translation if the transcript is not in English, and a course-by-course evaluation from a National Association of Credential Evaluation Services (NACES) approved educational credentialing service such as WES or FIS.